-The condensed consolidated financial statements included herein are unaudited and have been prepared by Build-A-Bear Workshop, Inc. and its subsidiaries (collectively, the "Company") pursuant to the rules and regulations of the U.S. Securities and Exchange Commission (SEC).
+The condensed consolidated financial statements included herein are unaudited and have been prepared by Build-A-Bear Workshop, Inc. and its subsidiaries (collectively, the Company) pursuant to the rules and regulations of the U.S. Securities and Exchange Commission (SEC).
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. generally accepted accounting principles (GAAP) have been condensed or omitted pursuant to such rules and regulations.
 The condensed consolidated balance sheet of the Company as of December 29, 2012 was derived from the Company's audited consolidated balance sheet as of that date.
 All other condensed consolidated financial statements contained herein are unaudited and reflect all adjustments which are, in the opinion of management, necessary to summarize fairly the financial position of the Company and the results of the Company's operations and cash flows for the periods presented.
 All of these adjustments are of a normal recurring nature.
 All significant intercompany balances and transactions have been eliminated in consolidation.
+As a toy retailer, the Company's sales are highest in the fourth quarter, followed by the first quarter.
+The timing of holidays and school vacations can impact quarterly results.
 Because of the seasonal nature of the Company's operations, results of operations of any single reporting period should not be considered as indicative of results for a full year.
-These condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements for the fiscal year ended December 29, 2012, which were included in the Company's annual report on Form 10-K filed with the SEC on March 14, 2013.
+These condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements for the fiscal year ended December 29, 2012 that were included in the Company's annual report on Form 10-K filed with the SEC on March 14, 2013.

-In the first quarter of fiscal 2013, the Company adopted new accounting guidance with regard to the presentation and disclosure of accumulated other comprehensive income (loss), according to the provisions of Accounting Standards Update 2013-02.
-The adoption of this guidance impacted disclosure and presentation of accumulated other comprehensive income (loss) only.
+In the first quarter of fiscal 2013, the Company adopted new accounting guidance with regard to the presentation and disclosure of accumulated other comprehensive income (loss) in accordance with Accounting Standards Update 2013-02.
+The adoption of this guidance impacted only the presentation and disclosure of accumulated other comprehensive income (loss).

-2. Prepaid Expenses and Other Assets
+2. Prepaid Expenses and Other Current Assets